ArchiveTeam/terroroftinytown/README.md

 The tracker will attempt to distribute items across projects so the client does not work on more than one shortener per IP address to avoid bans.

+There are two version numbers: Library version for `terroroftinytown.client.__init__` and Pipeline Version for `terroroftinytown-client-grab/pipeline.py`.